 Older Indicates that the version of one or more of the firmware files is older than the firmware in the device and that none of the firmware files is newer than the firmware in the device.

-Same Indicates that the versions of all of the firmware files are the same as the firmware in the device.
+Same Indicates that the versions of all the firmware files are the same as the firmware in the device.

 Newer Indicates that the version of one or more of the firmware files is newer than the firmware in the device and that none of the firmware files is older than the firmware in the device.